vknabel/lithia/README.md

 ### Why no Methods?

-In theory methods are just plain old functions which implicitly receive one additional parameter often called `self` or `this`.
+In theory methods are plain old functions which implicitly receive one additional parameter called `self` or `this`.

-In practice you often aren‘t able to compose methods as you can compose free functions.
+In practice you aren‘t able to compose methods as you can compose free functions.

 Another important aspect of methods is scoping functions with their data.
-Here the approach is to simply create more and smaller modules.
+Here the approach is to create more and smaller modules.
 In practice we‘d create a new file for every class anyway.

 ```
 data Account {